tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{I-D.ietf-tls-negotiated-ff-dhe}}.
 This extension was also used to negotiate ECDSA curves.
 Signature algorithms are now negotiated independently (see
 {{signature-algorithms}}).

-Clients which offer one or more (EC)DHE cipher suites MUST send at least one supported NamedGroup value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
-If this extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
-(see {{mti-extensions}})
-If the extension is provided, but no compatible group is offered, the server MUST NOT negotiate a cipher suite of the relevant type.
-For instance, if a client supplies only ECDHE groups, the server MUST NOT negotiate finite field Diffie-Hellman.
-If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert.

 The "extension_data" field of this extension contains a "NamedGroupList" value: